Enhancing Safety in Steel and Aluminum Work

 2. Administrative Controls – Administrative controls involve establishing policies, procedures, and work practices to reduce risks.
 This includes implementing safety protocols, providing training and supervision, scheduling regular equipment inspections and maintenance, and ensuring compliance with safety regulations.

-3. Personal Protective Equipment (PPE) – Personal protective equipment is a crucial protective barrier when engineering and administrative controls are insufficient.
+3. Personal Protective Equipment (PPE) – Personal protective equipment is a necessary protective barrier when engineering and administrative controls are not enough.
 PPE includes safety goggles, gloves, helmets, respirators, and protective clothing.

 Worksite Organization and Maintenance